Trying to eat healthy when your family doesn’t can be tough! Here are 15 practical tips for how to lose weight when your family eats unhealthy.

 That’s where meal prepping comes in!
 Each week I do all of my cooking Saturday afternoon.
 That way when dinner comes around, all we have to do is pull out our food, pop it in the microwave, and dinner is served.
 It usually takes a grand total of 6-7 minutes.
+For everyone.

 Making a big meal prep also makes it super easy for everyone to eat something that they actually like.
 I can pull out some vegetable soup for me and some spaghetti for everyone else.
 It saves me the effort of too much cooking as well as the drama of someone having to eat something they don’t like.
 (I mentioned the picky husband and kids right?😒😒)

-Tip #8: The freezer is your friend
+The freezer is your friend

-My last tip on how to eat healthy when your family doesn’t is to use your freezer.
+My next tip on how to eat healthy when your family doesn’t is to use your freezer.
 It’s really hard to find recipes that are made to feed only 1 person.
 Plus, it’s not really worth your time to do all of that cooking just for one meal, especially if you have to feed the rest of your family as well.

 One of the tricks I have found to be super helpful is to make big batches of healthy food and freeze them in single-serve portions.
-That way I can check my food plan, pull a meal out the night before and have my healthy food ready to go with very little effort on my part.
+That way I can check my food plan, pull a meal out the night before, and have my healthy food ready to go with very little effort on my part.